-US distances itself from Ukraine’s cross-border raid
+US distances itself from Ukrainian cross-border raid

-The US State Department said on Monday that Washington does not support attacks outside Ukraine’s borders, after being asked about the raid by a group of saboteurs into Russia’s Belgorod Region.
+The US State Department said on Monday that Washington does not support Ukraine staging attacks outside its borders.
+The department’s spokesman, Matthew Miller, was responding after being asked about the raid by a group of saboteurs into Russia’s Belgorod Region.

-The department’s new spokesman, Matthew Miller, did not address reports about the militants using American military equipment during the attack, but confirmed that providing Ukraine with more weapons, potentially including F-16 fighter jets, was a “priority” for the US government and its allies.
+Miller did not address reports about the militants using American military equipment during the attack, but confirmed that providing Ukraine with more weapons, potentially including F-16 fighter jets, is a priority for the US government and its allies.

 “We have made very clear to the Ukrainians that we don’t enable or encourage attacks outside Ukrainians’ borders, but I do think it’s important to take a step back and remind everyone, and remind the world, that it – of course it is Russia that launched this war,” Miller told reporters in the daily briefing.